What is Fergese?

 How to make Fergese (peppers and tomato bake)?

-Prepare Peppers and Tomatoes: Start by washing the peppers thoroughly.
-Then, cut off the stalks and remove the seeds from all peppers.
-Cut off the stalks and remove the seeds.
-Leave 1 or 2 peppers whole, cutting them in half lengthwise.
+Prepare Peppers and Tomatoes: Start by giving the peppers a good rinse.
+Trim off the tops and remove the seeds.
+Set one or two aside and slice them in half lengthwise, they are for presentation.
 Chop the rest into small pieces.
-If using fresh tomatoes, cut them into small pieces.
+If using fresh tomatoes, dice them finely.

 Fry the Peppers: Heat olive oil in a deep pan over medium heat.
-First fry peppers until they become fragrant, about 5 minutes.
+First fry the chopped peppers, including whole pieces, until they become fragrant, about 5-7 minutes.
 In the last minute add chopped garlic.
 Traditionally it is cut in half, they use lots of garlic.
 Fry for another minute or two until fragrant.
 Remove the longer pepper pieces and set them aside for later use.

 Cook Onions and Tomatoes: Add chopped onions and tomatoes to the same pan.
 Stir in paprika, sugar, and oregano.
-Continue frying until the onions are translucent and the tomatoes start breaking down.
-For about 10 minutes.
+Continue frying until the onions are translucent and the tomatoes start breaking down, this will take around 15 minutes.
 Cook until the liquid reduces slightly.
-If it becomes too dry, add some water about 100 ml; if liquidy, cook longer to evaporate excess liquid.
+If it becomes too dry, add some water, about 100 ml; if too thin, cook longer to evaporate excess liquid.

 Now you have it, delicious peppers and tomato bake with cottage cheese.
 Just add some fresh parsley before serving.